What is my writing routine?

 I currently work three days a week - Monday, Tuesday and Wednesday - and I have up to six regular clients (three give me work every month, and the others usually hire me for ad-hoc project work).
 They hire me to write all sorts of things from articles, web copy, brochures and marketing materials, or social media, newsletter and blog content.
-I don't always do new content creation for these clients and some weeks I'm doing more editing or proofreading work then drafting new content, but I try to complete all of my client work in two out of my three working days, so I have a spare day for admin tasks and my own projects (see below).
+I don't always do new content creation for these clients and some weeks I'm doing more editing or proofreading work than drafting new content, but I try to complete all of my client work in two out of my three working days, so I have a spare day for admin tasks and my own projects (see below).
 This doesn't always work out as clean-cut as it sounds, i.e. some weeks I need all three days for client work, and other weeks I'll spend all week working on my own stuff, but I think this is how it roughly works out.
 If you're interested, I recently counted up how many new words I wrote for client work in a month - so not including editing or proofreading jobs - and it was just over 14,000 words which wasn't as much as I expected, but still was a respectable amount when most of what I was doing was 500 - 1000 articles or small social media assignments.
 Some months I am creating documents that are 20,000+ words, so it really can vary, and should also therefore be another lesson why I shouldn't focus on word counts!

 I've only just started to blog regularly again and I'm currently aiming to post one or two new posts a week.
-At the moment, because I'm writing about things that I've wanted to write for a long time, and things that I've been thinking about for a long time, most of the posts have been quite (ahem, VERY) long - like 2000+ words).
+At the moment, because I'm writing about things that I've wanted to write for a long time, and things that I've been thinking about for a long time, most of the posts have been quite (ahem, VERY) long - like 2000+ words.
 I would say I spend about 3-4 hours a week on the blog, the bulk of which is done during one of my daycare days, and I sometimes do a few ad-hoc things (scheduling social media, editing photos, drafting a new post or proofreading an old post) during nap times on Thursdays and Fridays when I'm with my son.
-I'm hoping to get in a habit of writing shorter posts or posts with more photos like this one as I'm enjoying publishing a lot of new content and I know I can't maintain the current output.
+I'm hoping to get in a habit of writing shorter posts or posts with more photos like this one as I'm enjoying publishing a lot of new content and I know I can't maintain the current output with wordy posts.